PRO Team Field Notes: Restoring the McKinley Lot

 Jacob McKinley extended his investments beyond real estate in 1886 when he joined other African Americans in securing a charter to establish the South-View Cemetery Association.
 South-View provided an alternative burial ground for African Americans who did not want to be buried in the segregated grounds at Oakland or Westview cemeteries.
 In 1890 McKinley and Oakland residents Henry Rucker, Thomas Goosby, C. C. Cater, and Nicodemus Holmes, along with other African American investors, established the Georgia Real Estate Loan and Trust Company.
 The new business offered yet another opportunity for economic advancement for McKinley and the other investors, while providing much needed business financing for their African American customers.

-When McKinley’s estate was probated, his worth was estimated at $40,000, which included 12 shares of stock in South-View Cemetery, valued at $900.
+According to scholar Rev. E. R. Carter, in 1888 McKinley paid taxes on $40,000.
+McKinley owned 12 shares of stock in South-View Cemetery, valued at $900.
 It may seem ironic to some that McKinley is not buried at South-View, but he had purchased his family lot at Oakland in 1879 to bury 6-month-old Joseph McKinley.
 The McKinley family apparently was unwilling to disinter the infant and two other previously interred family members to move them to South-View.
 Like many African American families in Atlanta, the McKinleys continued to use their family lot and buried multiple generations of family members together at Oakland.

 Dr. DL Henderson is a professional genealogist and Board Trustee at Historic Oakland Foundation.